 Note that these are not healthy, necessarily, but there’s much less waste with homemade.
 And the recipes that call for corn syrup?
 I’d simply swap it out for honey, but note that I’m kind of crazy that way in the kitchen.

 Skip the plastic tchochkes this year.
 Think about alternative gifts that will actually be used.
 Why not give a pair of kid-sized gloves and garden seeds?
+Or a puzzle?
 Or some books (authors love to convince people to buy books as gifts, have you noticed that)?
-Or a puzzle?

-What tactics do you plan to use to make your Easter celebration more sustainable?
+What tactics do you use to green up your Easter treats?